Santosh-Gupta/SpeedTorch/README.md

 ## How it works?

 I am not exactly sure why Cupy arrays are generally better for data transfer to/from Pytorch variables.
-As how the memory management in Cupy works, I direct to these two stackoverflow questions I asked, where brilliant user Robert Crovella not only gave detailed explanations, but figured out how to allocate pineed memory to Cupy arrays by developing his own memory allocator for Cupy.
+As for how the memory management in Cupy works, I direct to these two stackoverflow questions I asked, where brilliant user Robert Crovella not only gave detailed explanations, but also figured out how to allocate pineed memory to Cupy arrays by developing his own memory allocator for Cupy.
+This is basically the core technology behind SpeedTorch.

 https://stackoverflow.com/questions/57750125/cupy-outofmemoryerror-when-trying-to-cupy-load-larger-dimension-npy-files-in-me